PEO vs Payroll Service: Choosing the Right Option for Your Business

 Hidden Fees and Additional Charges

 Both options can have hidden fees.
 For PEOs, you might pay for services you don’t use.
 Payroll services may charge extra for features like time tracking or compliance assistance.
-It’s essential to read the fine print and ask questions to avoid surprises later.
+Reading the fine print and asking questions is essential to avoid surprises later.

 Understanding the costs involved can help you make a more informed decision about which service fits your business best.